BarnaTB/StackOverflow-lite-db/README.md

 ## Running the tests

-* If you don't have pytest installed, run the following command while the virtual environment is active
+* If you don't have pytest installed, run the following command in your virtual environment:

 `pip install pytest`

+* Source the .env file using:

+`source .env`

 * Run the tests.